12/23/09

 Presented at

-University of the Arts Printmaking Gallery
+the University of the Arts Printmaking Gallery

 6th floor of Anderson Hall